 A TRUE FAMILY-RUN WINERY

 When the Rice Family moved in 1989 from Santa Barbara to a peaceful 52-acre Santa Ynez ranch to grow wine grapes, little did they know that they would be stewards to one of the first organic vineyard estates in Santa Barbara County.
-Fred and Linda, along with son Bion, and daughters Ashley and Brittany, originally chose the terraced site overlooking the Santa Ynez River for its ideal south-sloping exposure, its sandy, rocky soil, and a micro-climate that features early morning fog, warm, breezy afternoons, and cool evenings.
+Fred and Linda, along with their son Bion, and daughters Ashley and Brittany, originally chose the terraced site overlooking the Santa Ynez River for its ideal south-sloping exposure, its sandy, rocky soil, and a micro-climate that features early morning fog, warm, breezy afternoons, and cool evenings.
 It proved to be a fortuitous choice, as they soon discovered that it was a perfect spot for the growing of top-notch organic grapes and enjoying a wine country lifestyle.

 “Our goal was to create a place where wine and food could be enjoyed in a picturesque atmosphere,” said Linda Rice.
 “There is a sincere camaraderie and a sense of sharing is so much a part of this lifestyle.
 All of our interests, from environmental preservation and organic growing, to the celebration of food, family, and friends came together here at Sunstone.”

-A true visionary, Linda Rice, sadly passed away in 2010, leaving a wonderful legacy to her children and winery visitors from around the world to experience for generations to come.
+A true visionary, Linda Rice sadly passed away in 2010, leaving a wonderful legacy to her children and winery visitors from around the world to experience for generations to come.
 The Sunstone vineyard, winery, tasting room, as well as the Sunstone Villa, are now a monument to Fred and Linda’s passions and dedication to family, friends and the environment.
-Read “A Vintage Journey” to learn more about the early stages and development of Sunstone in Linda’s words.
+Read “A Vintage Journey” to learn more about the early stages and development of Sunstone in Linda’s own words.

 AN ORGANIC ESTATE VINEYARD

-Sunstone’s 28-acre vineyard was planted in 1990 by the Rice Family to Merlot, Cabernet Franc, Cabernet Sauvignon, Syrah, Mourvedre and Viognier, and is completely farmed in an organic, bio-sustainable manner, meeting the highest organic farming standards in viticulture.
+Sunstone’s 28-acre vineyard was planted in 1990 to Merlot, Cabernet Franc, Cabernet Sauvignon, Syrah, Mourvedre and Viognier, and is completely farmed in an organic, bio-sustainable manner, meeting the highest organic farming standards in viticulture.
 It is believed that Sunstone is now the oldest, continuously organically grown vineyard in Santa Barbara County.